Azure/azure-iot-sdk-c/doc/devbox_setup.md

 By default the C-SDK will have web sockets enabled for AMQP and MQTT.
 The sample **iothub_client\samples\iothub_ll_telemetry_sample** lets you specify the `protocol` variable.

+### Build a sample using a specific server root certificate

+By default all samples are built to handle a variety of server root CA certificates during TLS negotiation.
+If you would like to decrease the size of the sample, select the appropriate root certificate option during the cmake step.
+Follow the instructions [here](https://github.com/Azure/azure-iot-sdk-c/certs).

+> Note: Any samples you build will not work until you configure them with a valid IoT Hub device connection string.
+For more information, see the [samples section](#samplecode) below.

 ### Using OpenSSL in the SDK

 For TLS operations, by default the C-SDK uses Schannel on Windows Platforms.
 You can use OpenSSL instead on Windows if you desire.  **NOTE:  this configuration presently receives only basic manual testing and does not have gated e2e tests.**